OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 EDA involved exploring the Nobel Prize data to answer key questions, including but not limited to:

-1. Who was **the first woman** to receive a Nobel Prize, and in what category?
+1. Who was **the first woman** ever to receive a Nobel Prize, and in what category?
 2. **Which 10 countries** have secured a Nobel Prize most up to date, and how many times?
 3. **From which year** did the country that has achieved the most Nobel Prizes up to date manage **to establish dominance**?
 4. How does the visualisation of all Nobel Prize winners appear per **award category, gender and decade**?